What is Lymphoedema?

 - Multi-Layer Lymphoedema Bandaging (MLLB) - a multi-layer system of bandages provides a rigid casing for the muscles to work against which helps to improve the shape and size of severe swelling and reduce the hardness of the tissues.
 For more information, see the LSN fact sheet, ‘Multi-Layer Lymphoedema Bandaging’.

 - Intermittent Sequential Pneumatic Compression Therapy - despite this type of therapy being available for numerous years, robust research is lacking.
 However, they can help certain patients and when used appropriately are helpful within a course of treatment.
-Caution should be taken when using these machines - and should only be used under the supervision of a lymphoedema practitioner.
+Caution should be taken when using these machines – especially when the lymph glands have been removed or treated with radiotherapy.
+They should only be used under the supervision of a lymphoedema practitioner who will demonstrate the principals of their use.

 - Drug Therapy - although research is still ongoing, drug therapy for pure lymphoedema is very limited.
 However, there are certain situations when some drugs will be of benefit - your therapist will be able to advise you.